Type a name for the assignment in the Title field.

 - Select Save to apply changes.

-- Enter the content of the item in the text box provided.
+- Enter the content of the item in the Information displayed text field.

-- You may also click Add Attachments to browse for and attach file/s.
+- Select Add Attachments to browse for and attach file(s).

 - Select when the item should be displayed.